openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 Please note that importing settings has the possibility to import an outdated Pod status.
 As a result, the outdated will result in losing the active Pod! (see **Exporting Settings**)

 When importing settings with an active Pod, make sure the export was done on the same Pod that is currently active.
-Additionally It is advised to SUSPEND the Pod before importing to prevent Pod faults.You can resume after importing was successful.

 **WARNING**
 Importing settings while on an active Pod session may result in Pod failure or losing the current active Pod.
 So only try when no other options are available.

-SUSPENDING/RESUMING the Pod may help prevent Pod failure due to podstate conflicts.

 **Importing while on an active Pod:** (you risk losing the Pod!)

 1. Make sure you are importing settings recently exported while on the current Pod.
-2. SUSPEND the Pod
-3. Import your settings (must be exported for the current pod session)
+2. Import your settings (must be exported for the current pod session)
-4. Check all preferences
+3. Check all preferences
-5. RESUME current Pod or activate a new pod.

-** Importing (no active Pod session)**
+**Importing (no active Pod session)**

 1. Importing any recent export should work (see above)
 2. Import your settings.
 3. Check all preferences

 ## Importing settings that contain Pod state from an inactive Pod